Laurie Ellis: Playing career

-Management and coaching
+Managerial and coaching career

 In July 2012, Ellis took up a role as first-team coach at Raith, as well as continuing as a player.
 In May 2016, he moved to Dundee United as assistant manager to Ray McKinnon.
 In October 2017, when McKinnon departed the club, Ellis was appointed caretaker manager.
 Ellis stayed on at United as assistant manager to Csaba László.
 On 30 September 2018, Ellis was appointed caretaker manager for a second occasion, after László departed the Terrors.
 Ellis was also assistant manager to Robbie Neilson at Tannadice for a brief spell until Neilson got his backroom team organised.

 Ellis was appointed as assistant manager to Gary Naysmith at Queen of the South in March 2019, but left the club two months later when Naysmith was sacked.
 After working for a time alongside Keith Wright at one of the Scottish Football Association Performance Schools, he joined Queen's Park as assistant manager in January 2020, once again working under McKinnon.

-Ellis was appointed as Head Coach of Queen's Park on 21 May 2021, replacing former Head Coach Ray McKinnon.
+Ellis was appointed as head coach of Queen's Park on 21 May 2021, replacing former head coach Ray McKinnon.
 On 31 December, Ellis was relieved of his duties as manager following a downturn in form.

+In July 2022, Ellis joined Rangers in a coaching role within the club's Academy.